coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 Hence:

 1. XR Fragments promotes (de)serializing a scene to the XRWG
-2. XR Fragments primes the XRWG, by collecting words from the `class` and name-property of 3D objects.
+2. XR Fragments primes the XRWG, by collecting words from the `tag` and name-property of 3D objects.
 3. XR Fragments primes the XRWG, by collecting words from **optional** metadata **at the end of content** of text (see default mimetype & Data URI)
-4. [Bib's](https://github.com/coderofsalvation/hashtagbibs) and BibTex are first class citizens for priming the XRWG with words (from XR text)
+4. [Bib's](https://github.com/coderofsalvation/hashtagbibs) and BibTex are first tag citizens for priming the XRWG with words (from XR text)
 5. Like Bibs, XR Fragments generalizes the BibTex author/title-semantics (`author{title}`) into **this** points to **that** (`this{that}`)
 6. The XRWG should be recalculated when textvalues (in `src`) change
 7. HTML/RDF/JSON is still great, but is beyond the XRWG-scope (they fit better in the application-layer)